View Categories

 • It allows the Parliament to amend any and all parts of the Constitution subject to basic structure.

-• It places the Judiciary as the final authority in deciding if an amendment violates basic structure and what constitutes it.
+• It establishes the judiciary as the final authority in determining whether an amendment violates the basic structure and what qualifies as such.

 39th Amendment